acf-extended/ACF-Extended/README.md

 ### ACF: New Fields

 * **New Field: Advanced Link**
 Display a modern Link Selection in a modal.
-Post selection can be filtered via post types & taxonomies terms.
-Add custom fields using `filter('acfe/fields/advanced_link/fields', $fields, $field, $link)`
+Posts, Post Types Archives & terms selection can be filtered in the field administration.
+Add custom sub fields using `filter('acfe/fields/advanced_link/sub_fields', $sub_fields, $field, $value)`

 * **New Field: Button**
 Display a custom submit or button.
 Built-in ajax call setting.
 Usage example available in the field administration

 * **New Field: Code Editor**
-Edit code using the native WP Core Codemirror library
+Edit code using the native WP Core Codemirror library.
+Default languages: Text/HTML, Javascript, CSS, PHP mixed/plain.

 * **New Field: Columns**
 Re-arrange fields administration using columns